MboyaDan/task_manager/README.md

 # Task Manager

-This is anFlutter-based task management application built as .
+This is a Flutter-based task management application.
 It allows users to sign up, log in, and manage their own tasks and subtasks.
 The app features local persistence with Hive, real-time synchronization with Firebase Firestore, and state management using Provider.